Reading Time: 23 minutes

 Our consultancy engagement process has many components, ranging from conducting materiality assessments, supplier sustainability audits, training and supporting the client’s staff on how to answer the many ESG framework questions, advising on ESG strategy, and even drafting legal-grade policies.

-Because the majority of responses to the many sustainability frameworks require intricate knowledge of the client’s organisation, we are not responsible for crafting the client’s responses unless this level of consultancy has been selected through our ESG Platinum offering and specified in the Statement of Work (SOW).
+Because the majority of responses to the many sustainability frameworks require intricate knowledge of the client’s organisation, we are not responsible for crafting the client’s responses unless this level of consultancy has been specified in the Statement of Work (SOW).
 We do, however, edit and enhance the client’s responses, and make suggestions as to how they might be improved.

 Our pricing and service delivery is defined in the SOW agreed between ESG PRO and the client.
 Our performance, assurances, guarantees, and other commitments are limited to those defined in the SOW, and no clause shall override our standard terms and conditions unless explicitly stated as such.